valespring/place-framework/README.md

 ## Folder Structure

 BOLT's Folder Structure is setup in an effort to keep everything separated by its function.
-For instance, there will not be any leaks (hopefully) across files.
 Import partials are prefaced with an underscore.

     + scss
         + config